Tax residence and domicile in Ireland

 decide your ‘ordinary residence’.

-If you have been resident for the previous three tax years then you become ordinarily resident from the start of the fourth year.
-If you leave the country, you will continue to be ordinarily resident until you have been non-resident for three continuous tax years.
+If you have been resident for the previous 3 tax years, then you become ordinarily resident from the start of the fourth year.
+If you leave the country, you will continue to be ordinarily resident until you have been non-resident for 3 continuous tax years.
+See revenue.ie for more information on ordinary residence.

 Your domicile is the country where you live with the intention of remaining there permanently.
 It may be different to your residence or nationality.